What is an HOA, really?

 According to the textbook

 A homeowners association (HOA) is a group of community members who manage and maintain quality of life by enforcing rules and overseeing the neighborhood.
-The board of directors โ€” usually fellow homeowners โ€” collects dues for amenities, trash collection, and property maintenance.
-They enforce CC&Rs and bylaws covering noise, pets, parking, home projects, and landscaping.
+The board of directors usually fellow homeowners but for now, D.R.
+Horton collects dues for amenities, and property maintenance for those who pay the extra.
+They enforce CC&Rs and bylaws covering noise, pets, parking (unless its on the street), home projects, and landscaping.

 On paper: self-governance that protects property values and common areas.
 Sounds straightforward, right?